 That’s the time to evaluate the performance of your crisis response team.
 Do the members need any additional training?
 Should you change the roles within the team?
 Add new members?

-Take a look at the response to the PR messages you’ve send out.
+Take a look at the response to the PR messages you’ve sent out.
 Could you improve them in any way?
 Use different distribution channels?
 Change the tone?
 The wording?

-Assessing the PR crisis management will give you necessary insights into the PR crisis management strategy.
+Assessing PR crisis management will give you the necessary insights into the PR crisis strategy.